 If your baby’s or toddlers bowel movements became irregular or painful, then constipation is the problem!
 Constipation occurs common in formula fed babies, babies who are just started solids, toddlers/kids who eat low fiber foods.
-Here I have given some details about signs of constipation, causes of constipation and the ways to get relived from it.
+Here I have given some details about signs of constipation, causes of constipation and the ways to get relived from it also foods to relieve constipation in babies.
 Talk to your pediatrician on these options before you try.

 In the initial months, potty patterns and frequency changes frequently, it depends on whether the baby is being breastfeed or formula feed.
 Breastfeed babies may poop several times a day or do potty only once in a week.
 Formula fed babies do one potty a day or may poop only once in every three to four days.
 All the above mentioned poop patterns are common in new born babies and finding out which is normal for your baby helps identifying the underlined problem easily.
 However, here are some general signs that you can conclude that your baby/child has constipation

 - Loss of appetite

 - Hard and dry potty with trouble passing

 Causes of constipation in babies & Toddler:

 It’s vital to determine the cause of constipation to take necessary actions.
 Below are the top reasons which may cause constipation in babies and kids.